Build Page, Project Designer (C#)

 The following settings are used to configure the output options for the build process.

 With simplified build configurations, the project system determines whether to build a debug or release version.
 The Build command from the Debug menu (F5) will put the build in the debug location regardless of the Output path you specify.
 However, the Build command from the Build menu puts it in the location you specify.
-For more information, see Debug and Release Project Configurations.
+For more information, see Understanding Build Configurations.

 XML documentation file